 - Pork Belly – Try to buy one that is about 2 pounds in size and is uniformly shaped, so that one side isn’t thicker than the other.
 You will be cooking it with the skin on.
 But if you don’t want the skin, just remove it and discard.

-- Dry rub – the ingredients in the dry rub are brown sugar paprika, black pepper, salt, chili powder, onion powder, garlic powder, mustard powder
+- Dry rub – the ingredients in the dry rub are brown sugar paprika, black pepper, salt, chili powder, onion powder, garlic powder, mustard powder.
+You can also use this pork dry rub.

 - Chicken or beef stock – You can use a boxed chicken broth, or mix water with a cube of chicken bouillon.
 Try and stay away from the low sodium stock.